-Indoximod, our proprietary IDO pathway inhibitor, is in multiple Phase 1 and Phase 2 clinical trials.
+Indoximod, our lead IDO pathway inhibitor, is in multiple Phase 1 and Phase 2 clinical trials.
 These trials combine indoximod with both standard of care cancer immunotherapy treatments as well as standard of care chemotherapy for patients with cancer.
 Indoximod is currently being evaluated in clinical trials for patients with melanoma, pancreatic cancer, malignant brain tumors, metastatic breast cancer, acute myeloid leukemia, prostate cancer and non-small cell lung cancer.
-We are concurrently attempting to optimize indoximod's pharmaceutical properties by developing new formulations, and a prodrug (NLG802), with the objective of improving its clinical potential and broadening the commercial opportunities.
-We believe that new indoximod forms may also have the potential for strengthening the intellectual property governing indoximod.